AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/designing-omnichannel-conversational-marketing.md

 ## What's Next?

-* Map out your conversational flow in [Stream Designer](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer){target ="_blank"} or a flow chart offline.
+* Map out your conversational flow in [Stream Designer](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer){target="_blank"} or a flow chart offline.
 * Create a default catch-all Dialogue in Dynamic Chat.
 * Activate the conversations post-campaign engagement by using automation triggers in Marketo Engage.